 Make sure to include only the most essential and relevant information that applies to the field of work.
 It may be helpful to include skills such as having effective communication skills and having a high skill set with the equipment you are likely to work with.

-First, your career summary should showcase how many years of experience you have within this field and the duties you were responsible for.
+First, your resume profile should showcase how many years of experience you have within this field and the duties you were responsible for.
 Use keywords from the job advertisement to further showcase your ability to be perfect for this job.

 Secondly, make sure to mention qualities that show off your more unique abilities, such as working well with people or effective organization skills.
 Remember to back up these qualities with examples in the professional experience section to clarify that these qualities are truthful.